These are 6 ways to not improve as a runner and what to do about it.

-The best runners are clearing lactic acid quicker than it is building up in their bloodstream, thus, they slow down less and maintain pace longer.
+Furthermore, the best runners are clearing lactic acid quicker than it is building up in their bloodstream, thus, they slow down less and maintain pace longer.

-This is the goal!
+This is the goal.

 If you have dealt with issues in your racing or fitness.
 Get up, brush your shoulders off.
-Your best races are in the near future!
+Your best races are in the near future.